SURREAL ADVENTURES

 ‘Well, believe it, Sebastian.
 I didn’t come all this way for breakfast.
 Wasn’t this what you might have expected when they told you I’d be your assigned guide?’

-‘That’s why you will also witness many manifestations of low consciousness, whether in the people, places, objects or events graphically exposed in glaring detail.
-Truth is truth, so, for illustration purposes, all perceptions in the Flatlands and Hillcountry will be accentuated to appear all the more glorious or inglorious.
+‘After we arrive on the islands, you will also witness many manifestations of low consciousness, whether in the people, places, objects or events, graphically exposed in glaring detail.
+Truth is truth, so, for illustration purposes, all perceptions in the Flatlands and Hillcountry will be accentuated to appear all the more of what they are, glorious and inglorious.
 Rather than perceiving as you did in the past, your eyes will be illuminated to see what you couldn’t when you lacked insight and understanding.
+Every blade of grass, if you focus, will glisten in the rays of your mind’s light as you will experience the essence of everything.
+However, what deviates from the light of creation will be seen in the shadows of its falsity.

 ‘Okay, just so I understand, these holograms are supposed to extract, interpret and then project my subliminal impressions to a template where they can be perceived, much like life on earth.
 Is that right?’